 1. Restaurant Guy Savoy at Caesars Palace

 Restaurant Guy Savoy is at the top of our list with delicious Contemporary French cuisine, an extensive wine list, and delectable desserts.
 The ambiance and flawless service make this restaurant perfect for a special occasion dinner with your significant other.
 Guy Savoy is known for its fantastic bread service and dessert cart.
-Reviewers also love offerings like Raw Oysters with Lemon and Seaweed Granite, Artichoke and Black Truffle Soup, and the Pluma de Bellota Iberico (roast pork tenderloin).
-This is an upscale restaurant with a price point to match (the average entrée costs at least $60), but the incredible food and top-notch service make it well worth the cost.
+Reviewers also love offerings like Seared Foie Gras, Artichoke and Black Truffle Soup, and the Dover Sole with Root Vegetables and Parsely Puree.
+This is an upscale fine dining restaurant with a price point to match (the average entrée costs at least $95), but the incredible food and top-notch service make it well worth the cost.

 2. Le Cirque at Bellagio